 Rain gardens - Shallow depressions planted with native perennial plants that are either located near a downspout or that are in an area that sheds noticeable amounts of rainwater.
 Rain gardens reduce runoff, absorb pollutants, and sustain some wildlife.

-Ratepayer - The owner of land subject to the stormwater user fee.
+Ratepayer - The owner of land subject to the stormwater utility fee.

-Stormwater Utility Fee - Fee charged to owners of all developed residential and "other properties" within the City, based on impervious area, to fund the management of the stormwater program.
+Stormwater Utility Fee - Fee charged to owners of all properties within the City to fund the management of the stormwater program.